Ahmed Hegazi: Al-Ittihad

+After the 2020–21 season, Hegazi joined Al-Ittihad permanently.

+In the 2022–23 season, Hegazi won Al-Ittihad's first ever Saudi Super Cup.
+He also helped the club win their ninth league title, refusing to leave the pitch after an injury during the title-winning game of the season.

+Neom

+On 21 July 2024, Hegazi joined Saudi First Division League club Neom on a two-year deal.

 International career

 Hegazi made his international debut with the senior Egypt national team in an away game against Sierra Leone in 2011 when he was only 20 years and 7 months old.

 Ever since he has been a regular on the national team and has only missed games due to injury; in December 2016 Héctor Cúper, the Egypt national football team coach included him in the squad to compete in the 2017 Africa Cup of Nations.
 Hegazi was a regular in the back four during the tournament, playing every single minute and displaying a solid performance as the Egyptians went all the way to the final.
 His performance earned him an inclusion in the CAF Team of the tournament.

 On 17 November 2020, during the 2021 Africa Cup of Nations qualifiers, Hegazi captained the Egypt national team for the first time, playing 90 minutes in a 1–3 away win against Togo.